maxdnc/maxDNC/README.md

 👋 Hey there

-📚 I'm currently a student at OpenClassrooms, learning the ins and outs of web development and sharpening my coding skills.
+📚 Learning the ins and outs of web development and sharpening my coding skills.

 💡 I've always had a knack for solving problems and that's one of the reasons why I love coding.
 Whether it's fixing bugs in a website or coming up with creative solutions to tricky design challenges, I'm always up for a challenge.